 Going further, Google Hangouts doesn’t support off-the-record (OTR) encryption, which provides a secure, end-to-end connection between users.
 Using OTR encryption, no one can read your messages – not even your Internet service provider.
 But no Google service supports OTR encryption, and many privacy advocates, like the EFF, say they should.

 Moreover, some applications are not just encrypted but allow bosses to watch their employee chats if they are registered in the special app.
 It can be said about Slack.
-Being oriented on corporate communication it allows bosses not just watch, but even correct both business and private chats.
+Being oriented on corporate communication it allows bosses not just to watch, but even to correct both business and private chats.

 As we can see from the EFF rating, the most popular applications remain insecure.
 At the same time, the applications developed by amateurs and not well known were found to have a high level of security.
 Anyway, it’s always up to a user which application to choose, a popular and unsecured or secured but little-known one.